Local Proxy Server

 }

-Then, from anywhere on the box:
+Then, from anywhere on the box, point any client at it:

 curl -x http://127.0.0.1:8080 https://tls.peet.ws/api/all

-The response body holds the JA4, JA3, akamai hash, peetprint hash.
+The response body holds the JA4, akamai hash, peetprint hash.
 They'll match real Chrome, not Go's default client.
 Job done.

 The proxy binds to 127.0.0.1 only, never 0.0.0.0.
 That's deliberate.
 You don't want a fingerprinting proxy reachable from your LAN by accident.
 If you need it on a different host, run it inside that host or front it with something like socat or an SSH tunnel you actually trust.